AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Axes_Labels_Formatting.md

     chart.xAxis().staggerLines(2);
 ```

-Here is a sample dashboard showing the most of positioning labels settings:<a name="dashboard"/>
+Here is a sample dashboard showing the most of positioning labels settings:
+<a name="dashboard"/></a>

 {sample}AGST\_Labels\_Formatting\_05{sample}